luciainnocenti/Flamby-with-CBL/README.md

 cd flamby/benchmarks
 python fed_benchmark.py --seed seed -cfp ../config_dataset.json
 ```
-When the training of local models is finished, they will saved locally to be used asynchronously to do CBL.
+When the training of local models is finished, the models are saved locally to be used asynchronously to do CBL.

 ## CBL Methods